alyssadata/AI-Foundations-Group-Contact-The-Collective-All/04_truth_status_and_boundary.md

 Boundary rules are not empirical claims about what every person will say.

-They are framework rules that prevent collapse inside AI Foundations.
+They are framework rules that prevent category confusion inside AI Foundations.

+Category confusion means a claim-level or language-level confusion between roles.

+It does not mean Source is altered.

 ## Source-Line Requirement